sebaslogen/resaca/README.md

   scheduled again to happen after a small delay.
 At this point two things can happen:
     - The Composable becomes part of the composition again and the `rememberScoped`/`viewModelScoped` function restores the associated object while also canceling any pending delayed disposal. 🎉
-    - The Composable is not part of the composition anymore after the delay and the associated object is disposed of. 🚮
+    - The Composable is not part of the composition anymore after the delay and then the associated object is disposed of. 🚮

 Notes: